By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 12. Flax to the max!
 Flaxseeds are high in good fatty acids and particularly rich in phytoestrogenic lignans, compounds that help reduce hot flashes.
 Purchase whole seeds, grind them in your coffee grinder, and blend together with yogurt or sprinkle on fruit cereal.

-For more information, practical tips, supplement recommendations, and condition-specific recipes, I invite you to visit The Healing Kitchen.
+For more information, practical tips, supplement recommendations, and condition-specific recipes, read The Healing Kitchen.